 It is famous for its paranormal activities experience by many locals and also by the GRIP team of Indian Paranormal Society.
-It is believed that the spirits of three kings (who fought over the property of this church and eventually killed each other) roam around in the premises.
+It is believed that the spirits of three kings (who fought over the property of this church and eventually killed each other) roam around on the premises.

 27. The Lambi Dehar Mines, Mussoorie

 It is considered as one of the most haunted places in India.
 The mines were shut after half a million workers died coughing blood due to improper mining conditions.
-Locals believe that the place has turned into a home for a witch who walks down the hills at night and has claimed many life.
+Locals believe that the place has turned into a home for a witch who walks down the hills at night and has claimed many lives.
 Rapid occurrences of accidents and unusual deaths have also made this place rank amongst the spookiest places in the country.

 28. Kalpalli Cemetery, Bangalore

 Alternatively known as St. John’s Cemetery and located on the Old Madras Road, this place is as spooky as they come.
-Sighting of ghosts has often been reported by passerby and curious onlookers, particularly of a man like figure lurking about on the premises.
+Sighting of ghosts has often been reported by a passerby and curious onlookers, particularly of a man like figure lurking about on the premises.
 A stroll on a dark night is sure to send a shiver down your spine.
 Definitely not for the faint of heart.

 29. The Mansion, Residency Road, Pune